Nimaoth/Nev/README.md

 Each of these files defines a `load*Bindings()` function which applies the corresponding key bindings.
 After calling this function one can still override specific keys.

+### Compiling Nim config files to wasm
+- You need to have Emscripten installed.
+- Run `nimble buildNimConfigWasm` from the root folder of the repository
 ### Settings
 There are a lot of settings which can be changed using `proc setOption*[T](path: string, value: T)` or `proc setOption*(option: string; value: JsonNode)`.
 Settings are stored in a JSON object, which also gets saved to the file `settings.json`.
 This file gets loaded before the config script, so the script can override any setting.